AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 ---

-## Why Is Bayesian Workflow Important?
+## Why Is a Bayesian Workflow Important?

 A well-defined Bayesian Workflow addresses several challenges in statistical modeling: